mattiaspersson09/junisert/docs/index.md

 ## Table of Contents
 {: .no_toc .text-delta }

+1. Project
-1. Supported Java LTS
+2. Supported Java LTS
-2. Modules
+3. Modules
-3. Getting started using Junisert
+4. Getting started using Junisert
 {:toc}

 This documentation offers both technical information and a user guide on how to start using Junisert.

+## Project information

+This project were created from a need to ensure that structural boilerplate code, with or without behavior behave as expected.
+With continuous support where users should have the ability to register their own support, without needing to wait for new supported Java types.
+Assertions should provide fast tests and a certainty that everything works as expected and give 100% code coverage for boilerplate classes.

 ## Supported Java LTS